bmaupin/micro-civ-4/README.md

 Beyond that, there are some known issues that haven't yet been dealt with:

-- [The maps are all currently square](https://github.com/bmaupin/quick-civ-4/issues/1).
-They seem to play fine but this was an oversight.
 - Only some custom maps will be smaller, others will need to be adjusted
 - Victory conditions haven't been adjusted and so they may yield unexpected results
 - Some mods have systems hard-coded and so despite their removal they may still show up in certain circumstances (e.g. religion in DuneWars Revival)